Windsor, Ontario: Later settlement

 A French agricultural settlement was established at the site of Windsor in 1749.
 It is the oldest continually inhabited European-founded settlement in Canada west of Montreal.
 The area was first named la Petite Côte ("Little Coast"—as opposed to the longer coastline on the Detroit side of the river).
 Later it was called La Côte de Misère ("Poverty Coast") because of the sandy soils near LaSalle.

 Windsor's French-Canadian heritage is reflected in French street names such as Ouellette, Drouillard, Pelissier, François, Pierre, Langlois, Marentette, and Lauzon.
 The current street system (a grid with elongated blocks) reflects the Canadien method of agricultural land division, where the farms were long and narrow, fronting along the river.
-Today, the north–south street name often shows the name of the family that farmed the land where the street is today.
+Today, the name of the north–south street often shows the name of the family that farmed the land where the street is today.
 The street system of outlying areas is consistent with the British system for granting land concessions.
-There is a large French-speaking minority in Windsor and the surrounding area, particularly in the Lakeshore, Tecumseh and LaSalle areas.
+There is a sizeable French-speaking minority in Windsor and the surrounding area, particularly in the Lakeshore, Tecumseh and LaSalle areas.

 In 1797, after the American Revolution, the settlement of "Sandwich" was established.
 It was later renamed Windsor, after the town in Berkshire, England.
 The Sandwich neighbourhood on Windsor's west side is home to some of the city's oldest buildings, including Mackenzie Hall, originally built as the Essex County Courthouse in 1855.
 Today, this building is a community centre.
-The city's oldest building is the Duff-Baby House built in 1792.
+The city's oldest building is the Duff-Baby House, built in 1792.
 It is owned by Ontario Heritage Trust and houses government offices.